Moni Ovadia: Social philosophy

 Ovadia says of himself that he is "proudly extremist", qualifying this by stressing his opposition to any form of violence.
-He has been an outspoken opponent of racism, also within Italian society, which, he says, has absolved itself of any sense of guilt for its massacres in Ethiopia, Cyrenaica and ex-Yugoslavia.
+He has been an outspoken opponent of racism, also within Italian society, which he says has absolved itself of any sense of guilt for its massacres in Ethiopia, Cyrenaica, and former Yugoslavia.
 He received an award from the University of Pavia in October 2007; in his acceptance speech he denounced the treatment of immigrants, especially Roma and Sinti.
 Ovadia states that his deep affinity for these people reflects his own sense of what being a Jew entails:

 In western civilization, no one has been regarded as "the other", "the foreigner", the minority existing outside of its proper place, more than the Rom, the Sinti and the Jews.
 Yet while, in the wake of the great catastrophe, the Jews have taken their place in the winners' salon, of those everything about whom is to be duly acknowledged, this has not been done for the Rom and Sinti.
 Everybody recognizes the word Shoah, no one Porrajmos, which means the devouring: their extermination has yet to be acknowledged in the Europe that produced it.